Jean-Jacques Rousseau: Youth

-Rousseau was born in Geneva, which was at the time a city-state and a Protestant associate of the Swiss Confederacy (now a canton of Switzerland).
+Rousseau was born in the Republic of Geneva, which was at the time a city-state and a Protestant associate of the Swiss Confederacy, now a canton of Switzerland.
 Since 1536, Geneva had been a Huguenot republic and the seat of Calvinism.
 Five generations before Rousseau, his ancestor Didier, a bookseller who may have published Protestant tracts, had escaped persecution from French Catholics by fleeing to Geneva in 1549, where he became a wine merchant.

 Rousseau was proud that his family, of the moyen order (or middle-class), had voting rights in the city.
 Throughout his life, he generally signed his books "Jean-Jacques Rousseau, Citizen of Geneva".

-Geneva, in theory, was governed "democratically" by its male voting "citizens".
-The citizens were a minority of the population when compared to the immigrants, referred to as "inhabitants", whose descendants were called "natives" and continued to lack suffrage.
-In fact, rather than being run by vote of the "citizens", the city was ruled by a small number of wealthy families that made up the "Council of Two Hundred"; these delegated their power to a 25-member executive group from among them called the "Little Council".
+Geneva, in theory, was governed democratically by its male voting citizens.
+The citizens were a minority of the population when compared to the immigrants (inhabitants) and their descendants (natives).
+In fact, rather than being run by vote of the citizens, the city was ruled by a small number of wealthy families that made up the Council of Two Hundred; they delegated their power to a 25-member executive group from among them called the "Small Council".

 There was much political debate within Geneva, extending down to the tradespeople.
 Much discussion was over the idea of the sovereignty of the people, of which the ruling class oligarchy was making a mockery.
-In 1707, a democratic reformer named Pierre Fatio protested this situation, saying "a sovereign that never performs an act of sovereignty is an imaginary being".
-He was shot by order of the Little Council.
-Jean-Jacques Rousseau's father, Isaac, was not in the city at this time, but Jean-Jacques's grandfather supported Fatio and was penalized for it.
+In 1707, democratic reformer Pierre Fatio protested this situation, saying "A sovereign that never performs an act of sovereignty is an imaginary being".
+He was shot by order of the Small Council.
+Jean-Jacques Rousseau's father, Isaac, was not in the city then, but Jean-Jacques's grandfather supported Fatio and was penalized for it.

-Rousseau's father, Isaac Rousseau, followed his grandfather, father and brothers into the watchmaking business.
-He also taught dance for a short period.
-Isaac, notwithstanding his artisan status, was well educated and a lover of music.
+Rousseau's father, Isaac Rousseau, followed his grandfather, father, and brothers into the watchmaking business.
+He also taught dance for a brief period.
+Isaac, notwithstanding his artisan status, was well-educated and a lover of music.
 Rousseau wrote that "A Genevan watchmaker is a man who can be introduced anywhere; a Parisian watchmaker is only fit to talk about watches".

 In 1699, Isaac ran into political difficulty by entering a quarrel with visiting English officers, who in response drew their swords and threatened him.
 After local officials stepped in, it was Isaac who was punished, as Geneva was concerned with maintaining its ties to foreign powers.